I first heard about objectives and key results (OKRs) in 2008.

 O: Increase flu vaccines rate among patients older than 60 by 50% year-over-year

-- KR 1: Design, publish, and distribute flu vaccines informational fliers
+- KR 1: Design, publish, and distribute flu vaccine informational fliers

-- KR 2: Produce and launch flu awareness video on the website
+- KR 2: Produce and launch a flu awareness video on the website

 - KR 3: Train 100% of staff on flu risks and vaccines and make sure they discuss it during meetings with senior patients

 Weekdone, an internal comms service for teams, has a database where you can find many examples of OKRs split by departments and company levels.
 It should provide you with additional inspiration.

 Reporting on progress using effective OKR templates